min2ha/ukwa-site/content/target/61786/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Debate on an e-petition relating to ending the export of live farm animals after the UK leaves the European Union

 Information on exporting live animals to EU countries ahead of the debate on an e-petition calling for a ban after the UK leaves the EU